KevinO1o/CISC3003-Individual-project/README.md

 please go to config/dbconfig.php file to modify the database password. define("PASS","root");change to define("PASS","");
 The front-end page is loaded by default.
-In the background access path, you can add /Admin to the background
+In the background access path, you can add /Admin to the background To access the customer directly, you need to access about.php
     后台默认帐号：admin
     后台默认密码：admin888